benoitvallon/react-native-nw-react-calculator/README.md

 ### Requirements for React

-There isn't any addtional requirements since you already installed the deps with `npm install`.
+There isn't any additional requirements since you already installed the deps with `npm install`.

 ### Quick start